 Reading the Private Emails of a Spouse may be a Crime

 You are not allowed to snoop through your spouse’s email.
-A couple of years ago, Leon Walker of Rochester Hills, Michigan, was charged with felony misuse of a computer, because he accessed his wife’s email account.
-Mr. Walker thought his wife was having an affair and got in to her email account to prove it.
-Once in the account, he printed out the email and gave copies to his wife’s first husband who was in a custody battle with her.
+A couple of years ago, Leon Walker of Rochester Hills, Michigan, was charged with felony misuse of a computer because he accessed his wife’s email account.
+Mr. Walker thought his wife was having an affair and got into her email account to prove it.
+Once in the account, he printed out the email and gave copies to his wife’s first husband, who was in a custody battle with her.
 This case was initially dismissed.
-Over the years it has been appealed several times and the Michigan Court of Appeals had determined that Mr. Walker can be charged criminally for accessing his estranged wife’s computer.
+Over the years, it has been appealed several times, and the Michigan Court of Appeals had determined that Mr. Walker can be charged criminally for accessing his estranged wife’s computer.
 The bottom line is that reading the private emails of another person is a crime.

-There is major concern about this matter.
-Is it right to cause a person to have a criminal charge brought, when the matter should be addressed by the family court?
+There is a significant concern about this matter.
+Is it right to cause a person to have a criminal charge brought when the family court should address the issue?
 What if a spouse claims a joint email is private and makes a false allegation of intrusion?